-Cayenne Pepper: Apparently Manchester squirrels eat more kale than I thought.
-Soon after my kale leaves started growing, squirrels came to chomp on them.
-I remembered reading that cayenne pepper won’t hurt your plants but it will keep your pests away.
-I can now verify that this is true.
-Every few days I sprinkle about ¼ cup of cayenne pepper throughout my garden.
-It gets washed away by rain and blows with the wind so it does need to be replenished – but you can buy it inexpensively, and it really does the trick.
+Cayenne Pepper: Cayenne pepper won’t hurt your plants but it will keep many small animals away.
+Every few days, sprinkle about ¼ cup of cayenne pepper throughout your garden.
+It gets washed away by rain and blows with the wind so it does need to be replenished, but you can buy it inexpensively, and it often solves the problem of unwanted visitors overnight.
 No more teeth-marks on your kale if you sprinkle this magical red dust around.

 Marigolds: These easy-to-care-for annuals serve two purposes.
-Not only do they come in stunning bright red and orange hues that attract bumble bees and make your garden look pretty, they also help keep pests away.
-This year I planted them all along the border of my garden, as a type of “no trespassing” barricade for bugs and creatures that I hope will stay away.
+Not only do they come in stunning bright red and orange hues that attract bumble bees and make your garden look pretty, they may also help keep pests away.
+Try planting them all along the border of your garden as a type of “no trespassing” barricade for bugs and creatures.

-Fireplace Ash: Instead of adding any synthetic nutrients to my garden I decided to do some quick research about what natural ingredients I may have around the house that I could add to the soil.
-It just so happens that I have a fireplace that I’m not exceptionally good about cleaning.
-Coincidentally it turns out that wood ashes contain potassium, some phosphorus and magnesium.
+Fireplace Ash: Instead of adding any synthetic nutrients to your garden, do some quick research about what natural ingredients you may have around the house that you could add to the soil.
+In certain parts of the country like our native New England, you may have a wood stove.
+Wood ashes contain potassium, some phosphorus, and magnesium.
 Nutritional value varies according to the species of wood, but all ash contains nutrients.
-After reading this I gave my fireplace a quick sweep and weaved the ash into the soil around my newly planted seedlings.
-Note to self – next year it might be better to try this out before all of the seedlings have been planted.
-Regardless, the nutrients seemed to help my kale grow – I noticed a difference in their growth rate in just about a week or two.
+Give your fireplace a quick sweep and work the ash into the soil around your newly planted seedlings.
+For even better results, try this out before all of the seedlings have been planted.
+But regardless, the nutrients can make a difference in growth rate in just about a week or two.